Low dimensional orders of finite representation type: Introduction

 Note that specifying a noncommutative curve by giving the terminal order $B$ and defining equation $f$ is tantamount to giving the ramification data of the auxiliary order $\Lambda$.
 Hence relating Artin's classification to Reiten-Van den Bergh's classification is key to determining AR-quivers of noncommutative plane curves.

-\textbf{Notation:} We will let $\zeta_m$ denote a choice of generator of $\mu_m$.
+\textbf{Notation:} We let $\mu_m=\mu_m(k)$ be the group of $m^{th}$ roots of unity in $k$.
+We will let $\zeta_m$ denote a choice of generator of $\mu_m$.
 If we need also introduce $\zeta_{mn}$ we will assume that it has been compatibly chosen, namely, so that $\zeta_{mn}^n = \zeta_m$.
 For example, if $k = \mathbb{C}$, we may as well let $\zeta_m = e^{2 \pi i/m}$.
 Since in any particular question, we will only ever deal with a finite number of roots of unity, this will not be a problem.

 \textbf{Acknowledgements:} We would like to thank Anthony Henderson for his help regarding automorphisms of Dynkin quivers.
 The second author would like to thank Osamu Iyama for useful conversations.
+We would also like to thank an anonymous referee for many helpful suggestions.